Concepts

 Monetary: The total monetary value of a customer's purchase.

-You can calculate customer lifetime value using the Amazon Fulfilled Shipments report.
+You can calculate CLV using the Amazon Fulfilled Shipments report.

 Select the same time period to download all reports.